-There are many ways to mask bad smells in your home, but how do you truly get rid of them?
-Here’s how to get rid of bad smells once and for all!
+There are many ways to mask bad odors in your home, but how do you truly get rid of them?
+Here’s how to get rid of bad household smells once and for all!

 Neuroscientists say humans can distinguish 10,000 scents, though we don’t have names for a lot of them.

 Our sense of smell—the olfactory sense—brings depth and emotional richness to daily life.
 Think about the feelings and memories that flow when you catch a whiff of fresh-cut grass or lilacs in bloom, bury your face in a sun-dried bed sheet just off the line, or enter the kitchen just as a cinnamon-rich apple pie emerges from the oven.